harshsharma511/BERT_Intent_Classification/README.md

 3. Unzip the folder.
 4. Check the requirements.txt file to install the modules used in this project.
 5. Run Bert_Harsh.ipynb file in your Jupyter Notebook.

+Note- In case of problem/issue Check "Bert Harsh.html" for reference.